Knuromuro/kick-multibot-panel/README.md

 If `TOTP_SECRET` is set, the login form will ask for a time based one time password.

+The server writes unsent sync events to `sync_fallback.jsonl` if Redis is down and drains the file once the connection recovers.
+The dashboard shows a "Redis Offline" banner whenever this fallback is active.

 Obtain an access token via:

 ```bash